Gray Divorces and Parenting

 It’s no secret that even adult children can be negatively affected by their parents divorcing.
 Divorce will almost certainly change the dynamic for children who are so accustomed to knowing their parents as a married couple.
 These adult children may experience emotional strain, deteriorated relationships with their parents, or unneeded complexity in their lives.
 Of course, no solution fits all families, and not all divorce situations are alike.
 However, some fundamental measures should be taken to ensure that a healthy post-divorce family exists.
 These measures include embracing healthy boundaries, not overindulging in details of a divorce, having respect for the other parent, and finding support from outside the family.
 Taking these measures can help protect children from being the victim of a divorce they likely did not participate in and did not ask for.
 Children should always be made the first priority in ensuring a healthy post-divorce — no matter if they are young or old.

-IRWIN & IRWIN Family Law is located in Fullerton and Newport Beach, California.
+IRWIN & IRWIN Family Law is located in Fullerton, California.
 We provide a full suite of family law services from divorce litigation, divorce mediation, child custody issues, domestic violence restraining orders, support orders and serving as minor’s counsel in court.
 “Every situation is different and some come with very complex financial issues.
 Our legal team is here to support you during a very troubling time and prepare you for court, or to at least mediate the issues out to establish a legal resolution,” says Kelly Irwin.
 To book an appointment click HERE.